 MIDDLE SCHOOL FACULTY

 Tess is the Lead Co-Head Teacher.
 Tess received her Montessori Adolescent training at the Montessori Adolescent Teacher Training Course at Hershey Montessori Farm School.
 Tess is a 1990 graduate of Allegheny College with a Bachelor of Arts in History.
 She also holds a Master of Arts from the University of Delaware in American History and Museum Studies (1992).
 She has been an adjunct faculty member at Seton Hill University and at the University of Pittsburgh where she taught Children’s and Adolescent’s Literature Courses.
-She served in Literacy AmeriCorps and was a staff member of Beginning with Books for 11 years, and prior to joining MCC, she was the Children’s Manager at the Penguin Bookshop in Sewickley.
+She served in Literacy AmeriCorps and was a staff member of Beginning with Books for 11 years, and prior to joining us, she was the Children’s Manager at the Penguin Bookshop in Sewickley.

 Ali is a Co-Head Teacher.
 She is a graduate of Sewickley Academy and Penn State University.
 Ali holds Pennsylvania Middle School Math Teacher Certification and completed her Montessori Teacher Training at the Hershey Montessori School.
 Ali also worked for several summers as a camp counselor and subsequently as the lead counselor at Stone Mountain Adventures, a residential camp for children/adolescents 12-18 years of age, in State College, PA.
 She also spent a semester in Budapest, Hungary, studying math education.

 Chris is a physician, having practiced medicine as a member of the South Hills Radiology Associates at St. Clair Hospital for 30 years.
 He is the father of four sons.
 Chris is a graduate of Case Western Reserve Medical School in Cleveland, Ohio.
-He teaches Upper Elementary and Middle School science and current events.
+He teaches Middle School science and current events.

-Courtney is the MCC Art Teacher.
+Courtney is the Art Teacher.
 She has a Bachelor of Education in Art and Art History as well as state teacher certification in Art for Kindergarten through 8th grade.
 She taught for 6 years in Charlotte, North Carolina at the Hickory Ridge High School.
 Since returning to Pittsburgh, she has taught at the Art Institute of Pittsburgh, the Bethel Park School District, the Pittsburgh Center for the Arts, and was the Lead Teacher for the Ingomar Child Enrichment Center.
 She has also been the Volunteer and Program Director for the Girl Scouts of Western Pennsylvania.

 Carmen is the Spanish Teacher.
 Carmen is a native Spanish speaker from Caracas, Venezuela.
 She has taught Spanish courses at St. Bernadette Catholic School in Monroeville as well as served as an Instructor for the Spanish Summer Camp and Saturday Spanish School Program at Winchester Thurston.
 Ms. Blanco is also accomplished in the field of music performance – having studied and played the cello in the Pittsburgh area (Johnstown Symphony Orchestra and Duquesne University Symphony Orchestra).
 She also trained as a Suzuki Cello Teacher at the School for Strings in New York.
 With her musical background as well as “Musikgarten” certification, she teaches the music program in the Children’s House.